Ira A. Fulton Schools of Engineering

 Location:Arizona State University – Polytechnic Campus

-This search is part of ASU’s engagement with Arizona’s New Economy Initiative (NEI), a bold effort to ensure that Arizona leads the new economy that will rely on engineering, computing and technology to drive sustainable growth, resilience and opportunities for all.
-NEI investments in the Fulton Schools of Engineering will grow our world-class faculty to accelerate research outcomes and to broaden student access to our programs; support Science and Technology Centers to foster the growth of new economy industries; and expand experiential learning and workforce training opportunities.
+This search is part of ASU’s engagement with Arizona’s New Economy Initiative (NEI), a bold effort to ensure Arizona leads the emerging economy that will rely on engineering, computing, and technology to drive sustainable growth, resilience, and opportunities for all.
+NEI investments in the Fulton Schools of Engineering will grow our world-class faculty to accelerate research outcomes and broaden student access to our programs; support Science and Technology Centers to foster the growth of new economy industries; and expand experiential learning and workforce training opportunities.

-• Earned doctorate in a Human Factors related discipline or a field closely related to the stated research and teaching focus of this position, by the time of appointment
+• Earned doctorate in engineering, engineering education, or a field closely related to the stated research and teaching focus of this position, by the time of appointment

-• Evidence of excellence in research, as appropriate to the candidate’s rank
+• Evidence of educational research capability, as appropriate to the candidate’s rank

-• Evidence of excellence in teaching, as appropriate to the candidate’s rank
+• Evidence of teaching excellence, as appropriate to the candidate’s rank

 • Demonstrated commitment to a collaborative, transdisciplinary approach to research and teaching